revisit-studies/revisitpy-examples/example_jnd_study/example_jnd_study.md

 ```
 # The Widget

 Now that your server is running, we create the widget with the configuration file we created above.
 When calling the widget, we are assuming that the assets referenced in the configuration file are relative to this notebook.
 The widget then copies these static assets to the appropriate directory.
-Since we're currently using the `revisitpy_server` package, you'll see that they copied into the assets of the local virtual environment `revisitpy_server` package.
+Since we're currently using the `revisitpy-server` package, you'll see that they copied into the assets of the local virtual environment `revisitpy-server` package.

 ```python